KDE/xutils/README.md

 Disclaimer: Example not tested.

 This will create a package that doesn't specify dependencies and with a really high version.
 Keep that in mind.

+## deploything
+TODOCUMENT (and rename)

+## cloneprocess
+Lets you run a process, using the environment variables of another process.

+cloneprocess <pid> [command args...]